Arena Kombëtare: Naming

-Since 1946, the time at which the stadium was finished, was named Qemal Stafa Stadium in honour of Qemal Stafa, a hero of the second world war and founder of the Communist Party, which was in power after the war.
+Since 1946, the time at which the stadium was finished, was named Qemal Stafa Stadium in honor of Qemal Stafa, a hero of the second world war and founder of the Communist Party, which was in power after the war.
 The old stadium held this name until 9 June 2016, the day on which its demolition officially began.

 During a ceremony held to present the winning project and the conclusion of the agreement for the construction of the new stadium, Albania's PM Edi Rama referred to the new stadium with the name of Arena Kombëtare.
 This made the stadium widely known and referred to as "Arena Kombëtare" from the day the works began until a few weeks before the completion of the work.
-However, much controversy arose during the construction of whether the stadium should retain its old name "Qemal Stafa", the new one "Arena Kombëtare" or should be renamed in honour of a prominent Albanian football player to honour him as well as the history of this sport in the country.
+However, much controversy arose during the construction of whether the stadium should retain its old name "Qemal Stafa", the new one "Arena Kombëtare" or should be renamed in honor of a prominent Albanian football player to honor him as well as the history of this sport in the country.
 The most discussed figure was that of Panajot Pano, the former striker of KF Partizani, one of the capital's teams, as well as the national football team player.
 His name is widely respected and is considered one of the greatest footballers the country has ever known.

 Towards the end of the works, however, the FSHF hinted that the stadium could be named after a private company for sponsorship reasons.
 According to the federation, such a stadium will require ongoing funding due to maintenance and this necessitates taking advantage of any sponsorship opportunities.

 This led to the opening of the tender on 8 August 2019, just months before the inauguration, for the new stadium name.
 Some domestic and foreign companies were interested in the competition, including oil, telecommunications, insurance, and airline companies.
 On 15 November 2019, Kuq e Zi Sh.A issued a press release announcing that two companies, Bolv Oil and Air Albania, went in the final phase of negotiations.
 With the Air Albania being announced as the winner with the most favourable bid.

 The deal stipulates that within the next five years starting from the date of signing, the new stadium name will be "Air Albania Stadium".
 It was also decided that each tribune would have its own name.